Jawad-Nazari/Jawad-Nazari/README.md

   lookingFor: "Front-end developer" || "Full-stack web developer",
   code: [HTML, CSS, JavaScript, Bootstrap],
   challenge: "I am honing my tecnical and professnional skills at Microverse",
-  funFacts: ['I have a computer science background with more thab 10+ years of professional and communication experience at MOBY Afghanistan and Kabul Bank, Dubai branch', 'I am able to making software solutions for small businesses'] }
+  funFacts: ['I have a computer science background with more than 10+ years of professional and communication experience at MOBY Afghanistan and Kabul Bank, Dubai branch', 'I am able to making software solutions for small businesses'] }